ebuyakin/maichat/docs/new_message_workflow.md

 ## 1. Core Principle (WYSIWYG Context)
 "What You See Is What You Send": The context sent to the LLM consists of exactly the *currently visible* message pairs in the history pane **after** the active filter is applied, in the on‑screen order (top → bottom), plus the *new user request* being sent.
 No hidden / filtered out / partially excluded content is added implicitly.
 Visual partitioning (multiple rendered parts of one logical message) collapses back to a single user or assistant message in the API payload.

+### Model Selection Source (Correction)
+Unless explicitly overridden, all budgeting (prediction boundary, trimming attempts) uses the **currently selected model in the input zone (model selector)** – NOT the model of the newest existing pair.
+If no selection exists (edge case during first load), we fall back to the newest pair's model or a default (`gpt`).

+### Payload Terminology (Authoritative)
+We distinguish between structured *payloads* (ordered arrays of role/content messages) and their numeric *token estimates*.
+Each payload name gains a token counterpart by appending `Tokens`.
+Terms below supersede any earlier informal wording; if a prior section used a different label, this glossary is canonical.

+Definitions:
+* PredictedHistoryPayload – The ordered set of existing (already sent) message pairs selected by the prediction algorithm (newest→oldest) that fit when reserving URA; does NOT include the *new* user request being composed.
+* PredictedHistoryTokens – Estimated token sum of PredictedHistoryPayload.
+* PredictedTotalPayload – PredictedHistoryPayload plus the *new* user message (pre‑send, before any trimming).
+Conceptual sizing aid; not necessarily transmitted if overflow leads to trimming.
+* PredictedTotalTokens – Token estimate of PredictedTotalPayload.
+* SentAttemptPayload – The concrete payload array (history messages + current user message) used for a single API attempt (initial or trimmed retry).
+Attempt N may have fewer history pairs than attempt N‑1.
+* SentAttemptTokens – Token estimate for a given SentAttemptPayload.
+* FinalDeliveredPayload – The SentAttemptPayload of the last successful attempt (assistant response received) OR (in error telemetry) the last attempted payload if all attempts failed.
+* FinalDeliveredTokens – Token estimate of FinalDeliveredPayload.
+* TrimmingRemovedPayload (optional telemetry) – Ordered list of history pairs dropped (PredictedHistoryPayload \ FinalDeliveredPayload.historyPart) during overflow trimming.
+* TrimmingRemovedTokens – Token estimate for TrimmingRemovedPayload.
+* JsonDoc – The final JSON document passed to the provider adapter (e.g. `{ model, messages:[...] }`).
+This contains FinalDeliveredPayload encoded as provider chat messages.

+When a telemetry field name ends with `Payload` it always refers to a *sequence of chat messages*.
+When it ends with `Tokens` it refers to the numeric token estimate for that sequence under the active estimation heuristic (charsPerToken, etc.).

 Future extension (out of current scope): augment context with explicit user commands that inject synthetic system or style messages (e.g. tone/style directives).
 Architecture will leave a hook `composeSystemPrelude()` returning an optional system message (initially returns null).

 Implications: